-Whether you’re training for your first race, or just hoping to get more fit, finding the best men’s running shoes can be the difference between a good and a bad run.
+Whether you’re training for your first race, or just hoping to get fitter this year, finding the best men’s running shoes can be the difference between a good and a bad run.
 Of course, the best pair of running shoes for you will be the ones that fit your feet best, but we’ve tested some of the most popular running shoes on the market to help you decide which is best for your training needs.

 For a lot of runners, one brand will fit their feet that little bit better than the others, so it’s always a good idea to head along to your local running shop and try as many different pairs as you can.
 If that's not an option right now, don't panic, we've been running in some of the most popular men's running shoes on the market to help bring you some up-to-date reviews.